You carved your soul to shreds in servitude to a dark god, but false promises

 are not recommended unless you have a very fast machine.

-overlap, they are different arrangements and both of them have exclusive tracks.
+some overlap between, they are different arrangements and both of them have

 Replacement music tracks:

-use WAV or MP3 tracks to replace them.
-In this case the music will be streamed
+can use WAV or MP3 tracks to replace them.
+In this case the music will be

 For WAV I recommend 22 KHz 8-bit mono, which is a good balance between sound

-The CD tracks should be named BLOOD02.WAV to BLOOD09.WAV, while the MIDI
+The CD replacement tracks should be named BLOOD02.WAV to BLOOD09.WAV, while

-replacements are CBLOOD1.WAV to CBLOOD9.WAV, PESTIS.WAV and UNHOLY.WAV.
-If you
+the MIDI replacements are CBLOOD1.WAV to CBLOOD9.WAV, PESTIS.WAV and

-are unsure about the names, please refer to BLOOD.INI and CRYPTIC.INI.
+UNHOLY.WAV.
+If you are unsure about the names, please refer to BLOOD.INI and

-I have also uploaded converted WAV music packs to my site:
+I have uploaded pre-converted WAV music packs to my site:

 For MP3 playback you need an MHI-compatible sound or music card.
 If your card

-only supports the older mpeg.device standard, you can use this wrapper library:
+only supports the older mpeg.device standard, install this wrapper library:

 Make sure you don't have any incompatible MHI drivers in LIBS:MHI, only the

 one for your device.
-It's a good idea to verify if MP3 playback is working with
+It's a good idea to verify if Hardware MP3 playback is

-The music tracks should be named like the WAV ones, just with an MP3 extension.
+The music tracks should be named like the WAV ones, but with an MP3 extension.

 I have pre-converted MP3 music packs available on my site: